cogsys-kep/answer-set-programming/logic-puzzles/student-schedules/README.md

 # Student Schedules
 > Here's a logic puzzle that seeks to determine which students take classes on which days.

+*This comes from an exercise contained with materials I have been given to teach a university-level course on Artificial Intelligence*.

 ## Background
 There are four students
 1. Adam